To do list before the Costa Rica rainy season starts

-5. Clean all your gutters and down spouts and repair when necessary.
-In Costa Rica we don’t have a Lowe’s but you might be able to purchase most of what is shown in this Lowe’s video at EPA.
+5. Clean all your gutters and downspouts and repair them when necessary.
+In Costa Rica, we don’t have a Lowe’s but you might be able to purchase most of what is shown in this Lowe’s video at EPA.

 Clean the drain boxes and gutter system and cut back your entire garden

 6. Clean the drain boxes and gutter system in your gardens to make sure the system isn’t clogged up and water can get away easily.
 Also, check if the municipal storm ditches outside your property are clean.
 If there are no ditches or gutters as in photos, complain at your municipality or build them yourself.

 7. Cut back your entire garden, plants, trees, and anything that grows close to the house, so it won’t cover your gutters because once the rains start things grow a lot faster than you’d think.